SpaceGiraffe-io/reqhub-docs/docs/recipes/publish-to-marketplace.md

 ![Default card appearance](https://reqhubprod.blob.core.windows.net/public/docs/default-card-appearance.png)

 You can change the logo and background to suit your brand or service.
-Logos should be `92x92 px` and backgrounds should be at least `576x384 px`.
+Logos should be `92x92 px` and backgrounds should be at least `576x384 px` for best results.

 For example, we used an icon with a gradient for our [email API](https://reqhub.io/SpaceGiraffe/email):